segment was partly funded by a Local History Grant issued by the Brisbane City

 Meanwhile, the hide and tallow plants and wool scours at Belmont and Upper Mt Gravatt continued to proliferate so that at the end of World War Two there were seven in existence.
 During the period between 1910 to 1930, and as the outcome of state government incentives to harvest native wildlife, the scours were also processing huge numbers of koala and possum skins as well.

 Exlractive industry in the Valley also continued to expand with quarries at Runcorn being worked by labourers on Depression relief to deliver gravel for local road construction.
 Sand from a quarry at Wecker and Ham Roads, Mansfield was used for the construction of many Brisbane buildings including the City Hall.
 Both gravel and sand were extracted directly from Bulimba Creek at Belmont for some years to supply road base.
-In the 1930s a quarry operated at Scrub Rd., Belmont on the site of what is now the power sub-station, and another was worked in Belmont Rd. at Tingalpa.
+In the 1930s a quarry operated at Scrub Rd., Belmont on the site of what is now the power sub-station, and others were worked in Belmont Rd. at Tingalpa, and at Hemmant near Wynnum rd..

 However most quarries within 3 ks of the creek tended to penetrate an underlying aquifer once they exceeded a depth of 30 to 40 ft. and would fill with water, quickly forcing the termination of operations.
 Examples of this occurrence happened at quarries at Mt.Gravatt East , Cannon Hill and Hemmant.
-The first and the last of these can still be seen in their flooded condition today.
+The last of these can still be seen in their flooded condition today, while the quarry at Mt Gravatt East appears from an inspection from Pine Mtn in 2019, to have been mostly drained.

 No data is known, at the time of the pursuit of this study, of the incidence of lung cancer among residents of that district in the last 40 years, but data does exist for other districts in the wider metropolitan region where such links have been drawn with such industrial activity by medical personnel in the field of research outlined above.